Oct. 20: This text has been corrected.

 The story you just read was made possible by our readers.
 We hope it inspires you to support ProPublica, so we can continue producing investigations that shine a light on power, uncover the truth and drive real change.

 ProPublica is a nonprofit newsroom dedicated to nonpartisan, evidence-based journalism that holds power accountable.
 Founded in 2008 to address the decline in investigative reporting, we’ve spent over 15 years uncovering injustice, corruption, and abuse of power — work that is slow, expensive and more critical than ever to our democracy.
-With eight Pulitzer Prizes and reforms sparked in state and local governments, businesses, institutions and more, our reporting ensures that the public interest comes first.
+With nine Pulitzer Prizes and reforms sparked in state and local governments, businesses, institutions and more, our reporting ensures that the public interest comes first.

 Today, the stakes are higher than ever.
 From ethics in our government offices, to reproductive health care, to the climate crisis and beyond, ProPublica remains on the front lines of the stories that matter most.
 Your gift helps us keep the powerful accountable and the truth accessible.